Exploring the abyss in Kleene's computability theory: Main results

 Finally, the computational and mathematical properties often `line up': quasi-continuous functions are cliquish while the former (resp.\ latter) is on the $\exists^{2}$-side and second-order-ish (resp.\ $\exists^{3}$-side and non-second-order-ish) of the abyss.
 The same holds for e.g.\ effectively Baire 2 versus Baire 2 and cadlag versus regulated.
 There are however plenty of examples of non-second-order-ish classes (regulate, $BV$, usco) that are sub-classes of second-order-ish ones (Baire 1).

 \end{rem}

 \begin{ack}\rm We thank Anil Nerode for his valuable advice and discussions related to this topic.
+We are grateful for the many useful comments and suggestions by the two anonymous referees that have greatly improved the paper.
 This research was supported by the \emph{Deutsche Forschungsgemeinschaft} (DFG) (grant nr.\ SA3418/1-1) and the \emph{Klaus Tschira Boost Fund} (grant nr.\ GSO/KT 43).
 The main idea of this paper was conceived while reading \cite{damurm}, following discussions on higher-order RM with Carl Mummert. \end{ack}

 \begin{bibdiv} \begin{biblist} \bibselect{allkeida} \end{biblist} \end{bibdiv}

 \bye